CraziiAce/alt-bot-thing/README.md

   Self hosting
 </h2>

-Self hosting of Elevate is not officially supported, and this is the only official guide.
+Self hosting of Elevate is not officially supported, and this is the only guide.

 Python3.8 is the only version of python this has been tested on